noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/cognito.md

   - cognito determines IDP and redirects user to auth
   - if user auth is successful its POST back to cognito as a SAML assertion
     - profile is upserted in cognito
+- OIDC workflow
+  - app asks users to sign in: validation occurs at each transaction
+  - app uses login with amazon resources to accept user credentials
+  - app uses cognito API to exchange the login with amazon id token for a cognito token
+  - app requests temporary creds from STS, passing in the cognito token
+  - app receives STS creds, which includes the AssumeRoleWithWebIdentity permission
+    - the temp creds + assumed role permissions determines the users access

 #### user pools